AGRINFO AGRINFO logo

 What is changing and why?

-So far in 2025, the following Protected Designations of Origin (PDOs) and Protected Geographical Indications (PGIs) have been approved in the geographical indications register of the European Union (EU) (eAmbrosia):
+In 2025, the following Protected Designations of Origin (PDOs) and Protected Geographical Indications (PGIs) from non-EU countries were received and approved.

 • “Aydın Memecik Zeytini”, a table olive of the Memecik variety of olive trees grown in Aydın province, Türkiye (2025/470)